fizmo/knockout-kinetic/README.md

 Overview
 --------

-This is a fork of [Christoper Curries Knockout-Kinetic plugin](5) for working with Konva JS
+This is a fork of [Christopher Currie's Knockout-Kinetic plugin](5) for working with Konva JS

 This package is designed to enable using the data-binding awesomeness of [KnockoutJS][1] with the HTML5 Canvas drawing wizardy of [KonvaJS][2].
 Fun